flaviut/nim-by-example/content/content/oop_macro.md

   let ctorName = newIdentNode("new" & $typeName)

   # Iterate over the statements, adding `this: T`
-  # to the parameters of functions
+  # to the parameters of functions, unless the
+  # function is a constructor
   for node in body.children:
     case node.kind:

       of nnkMethodDef, nnkProcDef:
-        # make sure it is not the ctor proc
+        # make sure it is not the constructor
         if node.name.basename != ctorName:
           # inject `this: T` into the arguments
           node.params.insert(1, newIdentDefs(ident("this"), typeName))